RoseCityRobotics/common_platform/common_platform_ws/src/imitation_learning/MODEL_COMPILATION.md

   --width 224
 ```

-## Step 2: Optimize ONNX Model (Optional but Recommended)
+## Step 2: Optimize ONNX Model (Optional)

+**Note:** This step is optional.
+The Hailo Dataflow Compiler performs its own optimizations, so onnx-simplifier is not strictly necessary.
+However, it can help catch ONNX export issues early and sometimes produces a cleaner model for the compiler.

-Before compilation, you may want to optimize the ONNX model:
+If you want to use onnx-simplifier:

 ```bash
 # Install onnx-simplifier if not already installed